gerlichlab/spoc/docs/data_structures.md

 ```

 ### Annotating fragments
-Fragments can carry metadata that add additional information, which can be propagated in the analysis pipeline. `FragmentAnnotator` uses a dictionary called label library that contains compound fragment ids and metainformation to annotate fragments.
+Fragments can carry metadata that adds additional information, which can be propagated in the analysis pipeline. `FragmentAnnotator` uses a dictionary called label library that contains compound fragment ids and metainformation to annotate fragments.
 These ids are concatenations of the read_id, chromosome, start and end of the mapping.

 ```python